 12. Craters of the Moon National Monument and Preserve

 With a name like this, how could Craters of the Moon National Monument and Preserve not make my list of top stargazing national parks?!
 What draws people to Craters of the Moon is that it evokes a sense of otherworldliness – so much that Apollo astronauts trained for moon landings in the park!

 While many people visit during the day to explore the rock-strewn landscape or try caving, stargazing is another great option here.
 From one of the two campgrounds at Craters of the Moon, you can look up at the stars and imagine how different the night sky might look from other planets (and moons) when we reach them someday.

 13. Death Valley National Park

-Death Valley made our list of the stargazing places near Las Vegas – in fact it is probably the best stargazing spot within a few hours of bright, glitzy Vegas.
+Death Valley made my list of the stargazing places near Las Vegas – in fact it is probably the best stargazing spot within a few hours of bright, glitzy Vegas.
 As you know, Death Valley is one of the lowest spots in North America, and one of the hottest places on earth.
 That’s all to say there’s not a lot else here, making for perfect stargazing conditions!

 There are nine campground options in Death Valley, but they vary in access and availability by season.
 Another good option is the Oasis at Death Valley, the main lodging in the park.